velociroger-pb/Mandalorion/README.md

   -A ACUTOFF, --Acutoff ACUTOFF
-                        Isoforms with A content of more than this cutoff in a 30nt window surrounding their polyA site will be discarded (default 0.5)
+                        Isoforms with A content of more than this cutoff in a 15nt window downstream of their polyA site will be discarded (default 0.5)

   -W, --white_list_polyA